graphile/starter/README.md

 yarn setup
 ```

-The above command will create a `.env` file for you containing your secrets.
+The above command will create a `.envvar` file for you containing your secrets.
 Do not commit it to version control!

 ## Running